biscuit-auth/biscuit/SPECIFICATIONS.md

 older formats.
 Moreover, when appending a new block, they cannot convert the old blocks to the new format (since that would invalidate the signature).
 So each block must carry its own version.
-An implementation must refuse token with a newer format than the one they know.
+An implementation must refuse a token with a newer format than the range they know.
+An implementation must refuse a token with an older format than the range they know.
 An implementation must always generate tokens at the highest version it can do.
+The current minimum version number is 3.

 # Version 2